djradon/public-notes/k.concepts.relator.md

 id: xbpa7vv9hwari8435fttsw3
 title: Relator
 desc: ''
-updated: 1721949191030
+updated: 1721950237573
 created: 1721858574759
 ---

 - the RDFS concept of class might have be sidelined

-## What would it look like to have a "domain-classes-as-individuals" ontology for immutable data where relationships are primarily expressed by relators?
+## What would it look like to have a "domain-classes-as-individuals" data model where relationships are primarily expressed by relators?

 instead of